Policy Filtration for RLHF to Mitigate Noise in Reward Models: Methods

 We present the results in Table~\ref{tab:R2}.
-We observe that best-random (BR) and best-worst (BW) filter can improve the accuracy of the given reward model on sampled responses compared with unfiltered policy.
-The best-of-$N$ filter does not improve the accuracy, which indicates that learning a best-of-$N$ policy using RL may not work though learning for a best-of-$N$ policy using supervised learning presents good performance~\citep{sessa2024bond}.
+We observe that best-random (BR) and best-worst (BW) can improve the reliability of the given reward model on sampled responses compared with unfiltered policy.
+The BoN strategy does not improve the $R^2$, which indicates that learning a BoN filtered policy may not result in good performance in RL, although learning for a best-of-$N$ policy using supervised learning presents good performance~\citep{sessa2024bond}.